zsanjay/CS-Notes/Frontend/Javascript/core/Arrays.md

 myArray.splice(1, 1);
 console.log(myArray);

 // Replace the value of an element at index 1 myArray.splice(1, 1, true);
 console.log(myArray);

+1 - index, 0 - for insert and 54 - value to insert.
 // Insert the value of an element at index 1 myArray.splice(1, 0, 54);
 console.log(myArray);

 myArray.splice(3, 0, 987);
 console.log(myArray);

 // slice method
 const myArray2 = ["A", "B", "C", "D", "E", "F"];